 If you would like to pull down this code to play around with it, I’ve pushed a copy to my GitHub.

-Special thanks to Matan Zruya, Wenley Tong, David Mitchell, Jeff Federman, Cody Sehl, Brian Buchalter, Bo Sorensen, Kent Beck, Hector Virgen, and Jeff Carbonella for reading early drafts of this post and providing feedback.
+Special thanks to Matan Zruya, Wenley Tong, David Mitchell, Jeff Federman, Cody Sehl, Brian Buchalter, Bo Sorensen, Kent Beck, Hector Virgen, Jeff Carbonella, and Edward Ocampo-Gooding for reading early drafts of this post and providing feedback.